NinaMercedes/Nanopore-LSHTM-Omics/README.md

 As we have done previously, the first step will be to perform QC before going onto downstream analysis.

 ### Step 1.
 Quality Control and Contamination
-**Step 1**: Let's first check the quality of the nanopore fastq data by mapping to an E.coli reference genome.
+**Step 1**: Let's first check the quality of the nanopore fastq data.
 To do this we use a 'sequencing_summary.txt' file generated using dorado.
 We check quality using **PycoQC**:
 ```
 conda activate nanopore
 cd nanopore/data